 - Norriego Point: Located at the western end of Destin Harbor, Norriego Point is a beautiful beach area known for its calm waters and panoramic views.
 It’s an excellent spot for sunbathing, picnicking, and swimming.
 Boaters often anchor near the point and enjoy the shallow waters.

 - Okaloosa Island: Just west of Destin, Okaloosa Island boasts a stunning stretch of beach along the Gulf of Mexico.
 The beach is well-maintained and offers various amenities like beach volleyball courts, picnic areas, and beachside bars.
 It’s also home to the popular Gulfarium Marine Adventure Park.

 Remember to check local guidelines and conditions before visiting any of the Destin beaches.
 Additionally, be mindful of sea turtle nesting season restrictions and practice responsible beach etiquette, such as cleaning up after yourself and respecting the natural environment.

 The Destin beaches are pretty with beautiful white sand and there are tons of space where you can set down your beach chairs (many condos offer these for use when you get there) or you can pay to rent chairs with umbrellas on public beaches.

 Some condos have their own stretch of beach and the owner can provide you with beach passes to use.

-Take some quiet time in a green space or park.
+Take some quiet time in a green space or park when you’re not visiting one of the many Destin beaches.
 Legion Park, (behind Ace Hardware at the end of Geronimo St. in Miramar Beach) has bench swings under trees, a playground, bathrooms and it’s right on the water.